-- 1) Fannie Mae and Freddie Mac would be enabled to continue their core securitization and guarantee functions as going concerns, thereby maintaining conforming mortgage credit supply. - 2) The two firms would continue to honor their agency debt and mortgagebacked securities obligations, given the amount and widely held nature of these securities, especially in leveraged financial institutions, and the potential for financial instability in case of default on these obligations. - 3) The value of the common and preferred equity in the two firms would be extinguished, reflecting their insolvent financial position. - 4) The two firms would be managed in a way that would provide flexibility to take into account macroeconomic objectives, rather than just maximizing the private value of their assets. - 5) The structure of the rescue would prompt long-term reform and set in motion the transition to a better system within a reasonable period of time.
+(ii) The two firms would continue to honor their agency debt and mortgage-backed securities obligations, given the amount and widely held nature of these securities, especially in leveraged financial institutions, and the potential for financial instability in case of default on these obligations.(iii) The value of the common and preferred equity in the two firms would be extinguished, reflecting their insolvent financial position.

+(iv) The two firms would be managed in a way that would provide flexibility to take into account macroeconomic objectives, rather than just maximizing the private value of their assets.

+(v) The structure of the rescue would prompt long-term reform and set in motion the transition to a better system within a reasonable period of time.